New York Cerebral Palsy Lawyer with a National Practice

 - Failure to diagnose and treat jaundice or meningitis

 - Failure to properly read or respond to baby’s vital signs

-If you suspect your child's cerebral palsy resulted from medical negligence or malpractice, contact New York cerebral palsy attorneys at Fitzgerald & Fitzgerald, P.C., to help you pursue the compensation you deserve.
+If you suspect your child’s cerebral palsy resulted from medical negligence or malpractice, contact New York cerebral palsy attorneys at The Fitzgerald Law Firm, P.C., to help you pursue the compensation you deserve.

-For a free consultation and case evaluation with an experienced New York cerebral palsy attorney, please contact Fitzgerald & Fitzgerald, P.C.
+For a free consultation and case evaluation with an experienced New York cerebral palsy attorney, please contact The Fitzgerald Law Firm, P.C.